bweathers3/college-rec/README.md

 cd college-rec

-#### Running Get Recruited Frontend:
+#### Running GetRecruited Frontend:

-To run the backend use the localhost:3000
+To run the frontend use the localhost:3000

 You can now visit http://localhost:3000